 In general, precipitation in Sonora decreases from higher to lower elevations, from south to north, and from east to west.
-In the pine-oak forests around Yécora (1550 m; 5085 ft) average annual precipitation exceeds 90 cm (35.5 inches), and in the tropical deciduous forests near Alamos (440 m; 1444 ft) it is around 65 cm (26 in).
-However, in the volcanic desert of the Pinacate region in northwestern Sonora, average annual precipitation is less than 25 cm (9 in) per year, and in the extremely arid Gran Desierto de Altar (near the Río Colorado) average annual precipitation is just 4-7.5 cm (1.5-3.0 in) per year.
+In the pine-oak forests around Yécora (1550 m: 5085 ft) average annual precipitation exceeds 90 cm (35.5 inches), and in the tropical deciduous forests near Alamos (440 m; 1444 ft) it is around 65 cm (26 in).
+However, in the volcanic desert of the Pinacate region in northwestern Sonora, average annual precipitation is less than 25 cm (9 in) per year, and in the extremely arid Gran Desierto de Altar (near the lowermost Río Colorado) average annual precipitation is just 4-7.5 cm (1.5-3.0 in) per year.
 During summer months, temperatures exceeding 38°C (100°F) are common in the Gran Desierto, and the high summer air temperatures here drive up evapotranspiration (i.e., loss of water from plant leaves and soil).
 Historically, the highest temperature recorded for anywhere in northwestern Mexico was 56.7°C (134°F) in the Sierra Blanca of the Pinacate region (near where the El Pinacate y Gran Desierto de Altar Biosphere Reserve's visitor center is today).
-In spring and fall, rain is infrequent at best.
-Summer temperature extremes are mitigated by rains, called monsoons (or las aguas), characterized by strong afternoon thunderstorms.
+In spring and fall, rain is infrequent at best, although occasional tropical storms do reach Sonora in the fall.
+Summer temperature extremes are mitigated by rains, called monsoons (or las aquas-the waters). characterized by strong afternoon thunderstorms.
 Less violent winter storms, called equipatas, are derived from Pacific frontal storms with ultimate origins as far north as Alaska.
+(The name equipatas comes from the Yagui language and literally means "gentle winter rains.")
 This biannual rainfall pattern is a key reason that the Sonoran Desert has one of the highest biological diversities in the world.
+Almost all of the summer and fall moisture comes from the Sea of Cortez and adjacent tropical Pacific Ocean that border the Sonoran Desert, thus making this a maritime desert.
+The traditional start of the monsoons (las aguas) is June 24, Saint John the Baptist's Day, or el Día de San Juan.
+Saint John, who baptized Jesus in the River Jordan, is celebrated in many ways throughout the Catholic world.

-The Pinacate area of northwest Sonora is unique for being home to North America's second largest lava flow region (the Snake River Plain basalt fields of Idaho are slightly larger) and largest active sand dune field, the latter running from just north of Puerto Peñasco (Sonora) to Yuma (Arizona).
+The Pinacate area of northwest Sonora is unique for being home to North America's second largest lava flow region (the Snake River Plain basalt fields of Idaho are slightly larger) and its largest active sand dune field, the latter running northwestward from just north of Puerto Peñasco (Sonora) to Yuma (Arizona).
 The dune field embraces the western slopes of the Sierra Pinacate, and it completely surrounds the isolated granitic Sierra del Rosario (probably the westernmost Basin-and-Range mountain in North America).
-This 5700 $\text{km}^2$ (2200 $\text{mi}^2$ ) sand dune field is estimated to have developed during and following the last Glacial Maximum (~20,000 years ago).
+This 5700 km2 (2200 mi2) dune field is estimated to have developed during and following the last Glacial Maximum (~20,000 years ago).
 The dunes were built almost entirely from wind-transported Colorado River deltaic sands piled up over the centuries from prevailing Westerlies.
 Thus, these dunes are largely the eroded rocks of the Grand Canyon!
-East of the Pinacates, along Hwy 8 between the town of Sonoyta and entrance to the Pinacate Biosphere Reserve, is a field of ancient, stabilized dunes.
-These are much older dunes, perhaps over a million years in age, but their origin is unclear.
+East of the Pinacates, along Hwy 8 between the town of Sonoyta and the entrance to the Pinacate Biosphere Reserve, is a field of ancient, stabilized dunes.
+These are much older dunes. perhaps hundreds of thousands of years in age, but their origin is unclear.